Gorzen/Computer-Graphics-2019/project/proposal/proposal.md

 - Get a rasterization of the final scene with OpenGL.
 -->
 ## Schedule
-*We plan to add and detail milestones when we will have a better grasp of the whole workload.*

 - 29/04 : Fully understand the algorithm and gather some ideas on how to implement it in `Blender` + readings and understanding of external ressources.